Updated: May 21st, 2019

 When putting your laundry into your washing machine, do check your trousers and pockets for lint, coins etc. Because the machine churns water at a high rate, coins can fly across the insides of your washing machine, and damage it.
 The same applies for zippers as well.
 Clothing that have zippers need to be zipped all the way to its top before put for a wash.
 This is because

 Overloading your machine can also damage your machine.
 Adding in too many heavy clothes can severely affect the suspension and coils of the washing machine especially on front load washing machines.
+There could be considerable clothes damage as well.

 Another misconception that people have about washing machines is that it doesn’t need maintenance because it probably cleans itself during a wash.
 That is however, far from the truth, seeing as a lot of hair, strands of cloth and dirt clog up the motors of your washing machine.
 A stuck motor will render your washing machine useless, as thats the main device that initiates the cleaning process.
 Without it, you’d just have a lump of clothes soaked in water.

 Another common mistake homeowners make when it comes to washing machines is leaving their wet clothes in their washing machines.
 That leads to two consequences, one your clothes will smell horrible , and two mold starts to develop on your clothes and machine.
 Mold once set in your machine will start to grow and spread and jam the internal electronics of your washing machine.
-And if that happens, you’ll need to start checking shopping catalogues for a replacement.
+And if that happens, you’ll need to start checking shopping catalogs for a replacement.

 Accumulation of dust leads to the compressor working harder than ever without having access to open air to supply for the condenser coils.
 If there’s too much build up of dust, your compressor will fail and that would mean no more cooling for your food.
 This would lead to eventual food loss unless you are able to eat it before it goes bad!